pixeltable/pixeltable-pgserver/README.md

 ```

 Postgres binaries in the package can be found in the directory pointed
 to by the `pgserver.pg_bin` global variable.

+Originally based on https://github.com/michelp/postgresql-wheel,which offers an ubuntu wheel.
-Based on https://github.com/michelp/postgresql-wheel, but with the following differences:
+But with the following differences:
 1. binary wheels for multiple platforms (ubuntu x86, MacOS apple silicon, MacOS x86, Windows)
-2. postgres server management: cross platform startup and cleanup
+2. postgres server management: cross-platform builds, with cross-platfurm startup and cleanup including many edge cases.
 3. includes `pgvector` extension but excludes `postGIS` (need to build cross platform, pull requests taken)